abundo/dnsmgr/README.md

     anders ALL=(root) NOPASSWD: /usr/sbin/service bind9 restart

+Check if sudo works

+    sudo rndc reload

 # Generate

-Every time the hosts file is changed, just rerun the script
+First time and every time the hosts file is changed, just rerun the script Put this in a shell script

     cd /opt/dnsmgr
     ./dnsmgr.py rebuild --hostsfile /etc/dnsmgr/hosts

+This will automatically generate

+     /etc/bind/master/include/example.com
+     /etc/bind/master/include/1.168.192.in-addr.arpa

+and if any of these zones are updated, the SOA is incremented and the zone is reloaded.